29 May 2024

 So that was a lot of thought and effort over 1.5 months from start to finish.
 Most of that time was spent waiting for the various 3D designs to be printed, shipped and received.
 However, having this pursuit stretched out over time gave me the headspace to consider things more completely.

 Did it solve the high oil temp issue?
-I have flown several times with it so far.
-Results are promising.
-I'm seeing a 15-20 degree decrease thus far for similar flight conditions.
-See below comparison (close-out was in place in both flights, with ramp flap open).
-I'll add more comparisons as the summer heats up.
+Yes!
+I'm seeing a 15-25 degree decrease thus far for similar flight conditions.
+See below comparison taken from cruise portion of flights (close-out was in place in all flights, with ramp flap open).

-This zip file includes the 1/16" and 1/32" thickness models in both STEP file and PARASOLID formats.
-The file with "variable" in the name is set to a wall thickness of 1/32", but you can adjust that to your needs.
-They are ready for printing as-is without modification (Craftcloud is great for printing), though you'll need to fabricate your own cooler tray.
-I thought about creating a CAD design for the tray, but what I fabricated is sufficiently adequate and functional.
-A CAD design for the tray might be a challenge since you'd have to locate all the features precisely in additional to having to properly place the bends after fabrication.
+You'll need to fabricate your own cooler tray if you want to use the larger AS-2007X cooler.
+I thought about creating a CAD design for the larger tray, but what I fabricated is sufficiently adequate and functional.
+A CAD design for the tray might be a challenge since you'd have to locate all the features precisely in addition to having to properly place the bends after fabrication.
 It's probably easier to just manually fabricate the tray as I did.

 So, now that I have 3D CAD design skills, I wonder what else I can make for the plane...